- Retina Research Foundation

 Leakage of fluid from damaged blood vessels into the retina is the cause of vision loss in several eye diseases including macular edema and diabetic retinal edema.
 One potential approach to treating accumulation of fluid in the retina is to develop therapies that help it clear more quickly, but the routes of fluid clearance from the retina and the proteins that promote fluid clearance remain unknown.
 Here we propose to develop a new imaging method designed to measure how fluid is cleared from the retina, and use it to determine if the retinal protein aquaporin-4 is required for clearance.

 Aim 1: To measure extracellular solute clearance pathways in the retina.
-In aim 1 we will measure transport of fluorescently tagged molecules that we have introduced into the retina and determine if fluid can flow through the retina.
+In aim 1, the team will measure transport of fluorescently tagged molecules that have been introduced into the retina and determine if fluid can flow through the retina.

 Aim 2: To characterize changes in extracellular structure that occur in response to retinal inflammation.
-In aim 2 Dr. Smith will use a model of retinal inflammation to determine how inflammation alters fluid movement through the extracellular space of the retina.
+In aim 2, the team will use a model of retinal inflammation to determine how inflammation alters fluid movement through the extracellular space of the retina.

 Progress in 2023